floweredscarf/su25/labs/lab09/index.md

     - How maintainable is your code?

 Execution cost
-:   - **Time complexity**: How much time does your program take to execute?
+:   - **Time complexity**: What is the asymptotic behavior of your program's runtime as the size if the input grows?
-    - **Space complexity**: How much memory does your program require?
+    - **Space complexity**: What is the asymptotic behavior of your program's memory usage as the size if the input grows?

 We've already seen many examples of reducing programming cost.
 We've written *unit tests* and employed *test-driven development* to spend a little more time